A Safety Management System is defined in Def Stan 00-056 as:

 The Safety Management System description should identify the responsibilities and interfaces for all aspects of the defined In-Service Safety Management System, particularly because many different authorities are likely to be involved.

 The Duty Holder responsible for the Product, System or Service is likely to be part of the Front Line Command.
 The Duty Holder may also be the lead user, but in all circumstances, these should be consulted in the development of the safety management through the life of the Product, System or Service.
-The ability to determine what risks are acceptable by a Safety and Environmental Management Committee or Team Leader is in the context of the Front Line Command’s Duty Holder model and that Duty Holder’s willingness to accept the risk as presented to them.
+The ability to determine what risks are acceptable by a Safety and Environmental Management Committee or Project is in the context of the Front Line Command’s Duty Holder model and that Duty Holder’s willingness to accept the risk as presented to them.

 13.2.2.
 Records and Project Documentation